DouweHorsthuis/Plot_deleted_chan_eeglab/README.md

 This is an example outcome:
 <img src="images/individual.png" alt="individual" align="center" width="250"/>
-*here you see that 4 electrodes are deleted for this participant*
+*Here you see that 4 electrodes are deleted for this participant*

 The function works as followed:
 `[EEG]= plot_deleted_chan_location(EEG,save_path)`